Four-state discrimination for a pair of spin qubits via gate reflectometry: Double quantum dot Hamiltonian with two electrons

 \section{Double quantum dot Hamiltonian with two electrons}

 We focus on 4SD by a quantum capacitance measurement, in a two-electron DQD equipped with a micromagnet.
 The DQD with the micromagnet field is depicted in Fig.~\ref{fig:setup}(a).
-The micromagnet enables electrically driven spin resonance via ac electric gate-voltage pulses.
+The micromagnet enables electrically driven spin resonance via gate-voltage microwave bursts.
 As we argue here, the presence of the micromagnet also opens an opportunity for 4SD.

 The Hamiltonian of the DQD reads as follows:

 Here, $j\in\{\text{L,R}\}$ is the dot label, $s\in\{{\uparrow,\downarrow}\}$ labels the two spin basis states, $c_{j,s}$ is the electron annihilation operator of dot $j$ and spin $s$, $n_{j,s} = c^\dagger_{j,s}c_{j,s}$ is the number of electrons on dot $j$ with spin $s$, and $n_j=\sum_s n_{j,s}$.
 The on-site Coulomb repulsion energy is denoted by $U$.
 The on-site energies of the dots are denoted by $\varepsilon_j$, and we define $\tilde \varepsilon = \varepsilon_\mathrm{L} -\varepsilon_\mathrm{R}$ and $\overline\varepsilon = (\varepsilon_\mathrm{L} + \varepsilon_\mathrm{R})/2$.
 Later, we will use the \emph{detuning} defined as $\varepsilon = \tilde \varepsilon - U$, i.e., $\varepsilon$ is the detuning from the (1,1)-(0,2) charge transition point.
 To make our plots, we will set $\overline\varepsilon=0$.
 The spin operators $\boldsymbol\sigma_j$ are Pauli spin operators of the two dots; e.g., $\sigma_{\mathrm{L},z} = n_{\mathrm{L},\uparrow} - n_{\mathrm{L},\downarrow} $.